-We arrive at this conclusion by applying the quantum informational concept of fidelity see \footnote{Chapter 9 of the book \cite{nielsen} treats the topic in detail and many of the results described there are used in this work.} and, in particular, its realization in QFTs, where it is better defined in terms of a logarithmic fidelity per unit volume \cite{fidelityvidal, fidelitygu, fidelityorderparameter}.
+We arrive at this conclusion by applying the quantum informational concept of fidelity, see \footnote{Chapter 9 of the book \cite{nielsen} treats the topic in detail and many of the results described there are used in this work.}, and, in particular, its realization in QFTs, where it is better defined in terms of a logarithmic fidelity per unit volume \cite{fidelityvidal, fidelitygu, fidelityorderparameter}.
 In this way, we will also derive ``hyperscaling" relations satisfied by a local version of the fidelity between the fixed-point ground state and the density matrix $\rho_t$ generated by the Wilsonian quantum channel constructed in \cite{paper2} at the RG time $t$, as well as by $\mu_\epsilon$, a function of $\epsilon$.
-We conclude with a discussion of possible applications of our results, and further directions for this line of work.
+We conclude with a discussion of applications of our results, and further directions for this line of work.

-As a final note before moving forward, let us point out that the analysis here will assume that theories associated with the RG fixed points are Conformal Field Theories (CFTs).
+Our analysis will assume that theories associated with the RG fixed points are Conformal Field Theories (CFTs).
 Since our focus is on unitary quantum systems, this is a rather weak assumption, see \cite{POLCHINSKIinv, rychkovscale, DiFrancesco:1997nk}, and it allows us to apply results such as the unitarity bounds \cite{conformalreview, Pal:2018idc} and operator product expansions \cite{opeconv}.
 Although the specific proofs given rely on these CFT properties, we suspect similar results would also apply to any scale-invariant, but not conformal, unitary QFTs.

 \textit{RG quantum channel for critical theories} --- To begin, we first define precisely the objects of study.
-In particular, we wish to derive the operator estimations from general properties of quantum states, so we will start by discussing those.